Vietnamese Student Association (VSA) Constitution

 Treasurer: The Treasurer shall be responsible for monitoring the expenditures of the organization and the delegation of funds.
 The Treasurer shall also be responsible for working with the President(s) to draw the organization budget at the beginning of each semester.
 Specific duties of the Treasurer include managing club funds through the BANNER system, applying for grants (including the President’s Programming Fund, Student Activities Fund, and Community Service Grant), collecting membership dues, keeping an updated list of paid members, and coordinating fundraisers for the organization.

-Webmaster: The Webmaster shall be responsible for maintaining the organization website and taking pictures at organization events.
+Historian/Webmaster: The Historian/Webmaster shall be responsible for maintaining the organization website and taking pictures at organization events.
 Specific duties include updating information of organization events in a timely manner, promptly posting officer-meeting minutes on the website, and publishing and compiling the organization’s institutional history for the academic year.
+The Historian/Webmaster will also work alongside the Secretary to create a newsletter every semester.

 Funds: The allocation of funds requires the signatures of the Treasurer and either the President(s), Internal Vice President, or External Vice President.